 Due to COVID-19, it may be risky to purchase in Spain.
 Rental rates are also fluctuating in Spain.

 Each of Spain’s 17 regions has the power to set rules around foreign buyers purchasing properties as rentals.
 The most stringent rules are in the Balearic Islands, where only Spanish residents can apply for buy-to-let licenses, and Madrid, where new measures only allow stays of up to five days.

 If you’re considering a shorter stay, renting in Spain could be a more suitable option once you factor in Spain’s high levels of capital gains tax, which could offset any benefits of buying in the short term.

 Buying a holiday home might be more complex than before, but Spain is a very welcoming country for foreign buyers that limiting the possibilities for common homebuying blunders.

 The rules for buying a property in Spain as an expat are relatively straightforward.
 Before accepting, you’ll require a financial number (N.I.E.), which can be obtained by visiting a police station with your passport.
 This is typically processed on the same day for Spanish or E.U. citizens but may take a few weeks for others.

 Spain also offers a Golden Visa program for foreign property owners.
-Under the scheme, if you invest more than 500,000 Euros in Spanish properties, you’ll get a residency visa.
+Under the scheme, you’ll get a residency visa if you invest more than 500,000 Euros in Spanish properties.
 Golden Visas are primarily for retirees and holiday home buyers but are particularly popular with investors outside the European Union.

 In the first half of 2019, Spain approved 848 Golden Visas, with Chinese (272) and Russian (187) investors making up the majority of successful applicants.
-In total, this meant 4,941 people received a Golden Visa since the scheme’s launch in 2013.
+This meant 4,941 people received a Golden Visa since the scheme’s launch in 2013.

 The Spanish property market and property prices